 Other types of more specialist systems exist such as huge outdoor billboard displays (normally using bright lamps or LEDs) but by and large LCD screens are the mainstay of modern signage systems.

-Unlike conventional signs, digital signs or digital posters can be instantly updated from your office, and with cloud based signage, anywhere with an Internet connection.
+Unlike conventional signs, digital signs can be instantly updated from your office, and with cloud based signage, anywhere with an Internet connection.
 This obviously has huge benefits in both time and cost.

 What are the benefits of digital signage?

 You might have a number of large posters you want to put up in an area that doesn’t have the space to accommodate them all.

 A single large screen can display all your posters or messages full screen one after the other, or together in the space of a single screen.

 In the past, putting a lot of large signage screens around your building was an expensive proposition, and the return on investment was probably difficult to justify for smaller organisations, especially as it can be difficult to tell if putting up a screen has made any difference, especially in a retail environment.